 The signature enchiladas of El Coyote in West Hollywood, California, are filled with sautéed sweet onion and drowned in an earthy, spicy sauce.
+This recipe first appeared in our May 2014 issue with the story Longtime Love.

 - 8 cloves garlic, unpeeled